Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wisconsin has combined with its opponents to score more than 39 points in seven of 11 games this season.
+- Wisconsin and its opponents have combined to score more than 39 points in seven of 11 games this season.

-- Saturday's total is 14.4 points lower than the two team's combined 53.4 points per game average.

-- The 34.5 combined points per game that these two squads have allowed this season are 4.5 fewer than the 39 over/under in this contest.
+- The two teams combine to average 53.4 points per game, 14.4 more than the over/under in this contest.

+- These two squads combine to allow 34.5 points per game, 4.5 fewer than this contest's over/under.

-- The Badgers and their opponents have scored an average of 42.7 points per game in 2021, 3.7 more than Saturday's total.
+- The average total in Badgers games this season is 42.7, 3.7 points more than Saturday's over/under of 39.

-- The 39-point over/under for this game is 9.8 points below the 48.8 points per game average total in Golden Gophers games this season.

 Wisconsin Stats and Trends

-- So far this season, the Badgers have been installed as favorites by a 6.5-point margin or more six times and are 4-2 ATS in those matchups.

-- Wisconsin has hit the over in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- The Badgers have an ATS record of 4-2 in their six games as a favorite of 7 points or more so far this season.

-- The Badgers rack up 27 points per game, 8.3 more than the Golden Gophers surrender per matchup (18.7).
+- The Badgers score 27 points per game, 8.3 more than the Golden Gophers give up per contest (18.7).

-- Wisconsin is 6-2 against the spread and 8-0 overall this season when the team scores more than 18.7 points.
+- Wisconsin is 6-2 against the spread and 8-0 overall this season when the team records more than 18.7 points.

-- In games that Wisconsin churns out more than 289.5 yards, the team is 5-4 against the spread and 7-2 overall.
+- Wisconsin is 5-4 against the spread and 7-2 overall when the team totals over 289.5 yards.

 - The Badgers have turned the ball over 21 times this season, seven more turnovers than the Golden Gophers have forced (14).